-AUDITS: QUAMED conducts audits of pharmaceutical suppliers (procurement agencies, distributors, wholesalers and manufacturers) with reference to the current WHO’s Good Storage and Distribution Practices (GSDP), the Model Quality Assurance System (MQAS) and Good Manufacturing Practices (GMP).
+AUDITS: QUAMED conducts audits of pharmaceutical suppliers (procurement agencies, distributors, wholesalers and manufacturers) with reference to the current WHO’s Good Storage and Distribution Practices (GSDP), the Model Quality Assurance System for Procurement Agencies (MQAS) and Good Manufacturing Practices (GMP).

-TECHNICAL VISITS: In addition to these audits, we also conduct technical visits to pharmaceutical suppliers.
-Technical visits focus on checking the level of WHO GSDP/GMP but cannot be considered as full GSDP/GMP audit because of the shorter duration of the visit.
+TECHNICAL VISITS: We also conduct technical visits to pharmaceutical suppliers.
+Technical visits focus on checking the level of WHO GSDP/GMP compliance but cannot be considered full GSDP/GMP audit because of the shorter duration of the visit.
 The results of a technical visit are a support when deciding on local purchases.

 The audit results are presented in a standardized way to allow easy comparison between different potential suppliers.
-A graphical representation allows to have a quick overview of the strengths and possible risks of a supplier (wholesaler, procurement agency or manufacturer).
+It allows to have a quick overview of the strengths and possible risks of a supplier (wholesaler, procurement agency or manufacturer).

-Technical visits focus on checking the level of WHO GSDP/GMP compliance through site/premises visit and review of the QA system and documentation.
+Technical visits focus on checking the level of WHO GSDP compliance through site/premises visit and review of the QA system and documentation.

 Local Market Assessments